 “Life is what happens to you while you’re busy making other plans” – John Lennon

-Just about everything in my life changed nine years ago when my 24-year marriage ended.
+Just about everything in my life changed in my late forties when my 24-year marriage ended.
 It was a gut-wrenching time of upheaval, heartbreak… and self-discovery.
-For the first time in my adult life, I found myself making decisions based on what I wanted – and was shocked to realize I often had no idea what that was.
+For the first time in my life, I found myself making decisions based on what I wanted – and was shocked to realize I often had no idea what that was.
 So these middle-aged years have been a time of freedom and surprise for me.
 And while I haven’t done anything really outrageous – I still have the same stressful corporate job and old SUV – being able to chart my own course has led to some interesting things:

 Learning to meditate, because my turbulent mind craves peace more than anything else